Use this hidden Google Maps feature to avoid traffic tickets - ExBulletin

 Use this hidden Google Maps feature to avoid traffic tickets

 Apple Maps has definitely improved in recent years.
 However, it is undeniable that Google Maps will continue to be the best mapping app available today.
-Of course, this isn’t all that surprising.
-Google Maps was released in February 2005, seven years before Apple Maps debuted.
+Of course, this isn’t all that surprising given that Google Maps was released in February 2005.
+This was seven years before Apple Maps debuted.
 Over the last 16 years, Google has been successful in incorporating a variety of great features into its mapping software.
 An example of Google Maps features that you may not be aware of can even help prevent you from getting a dreaded traffic ticket.

+Don’t miss: 10 Amazon deals you can’t miss on Sunday: COVID quick test, instant pot accessories and more

 Google map speed trap function